Properties of Noncommutative Renyi and Augustin Information: Introduction

-where $\mathcal{M}$ is a finite von Neumann algebra\footnote{The readers not familiar with von Neumann algebras can think of it as the set of bounded linear operators on some Hilbert space.}; $\mathcal{S(\mathcal{N})}$ denotes the density operators in the subalgebra $\mathcal{N}\subset\mathcal{M}$; and $\|\cdot\|_p$ is the $L_p$-norm on $\mathcal{M}$.
-This inequality \eqref{eq:augmented} was proved by Junge and Parcet\footnote{See Eq.~\eqref{eq:inter_sandwiched} in Section~\ref{sec:interpolation} for the more detailed expression.} \cite{JP10} Second, in order to prove the concavity of the Augustin auxiliary function for the sandwiched version, we need an interpolation inequality with a specific form: the log-convexity of the map
+Here $\mathcal{M}$ is a semifinite von Neumann algebra\footnote{The readers not familiar with von Neumann algebras can think $\iM=\mathcal{B(H)}$ the bounded operators on a Hilbert space}; $\mathcal{S(\mathcal{N})}$ denotes all density operators in the subalgebra $\mathcal{N}\subset\mathcal{M}$; and $\|\cdot\|_p$ is the $L_p$-norm on $\mathcal{M}$.
+The interpolation relation was proved in \cite{JP10}\footnote{See Eq.~\eqref{eq:inter_sandwiched} in Section~\ref{sec:interpolation} for the more detailed expression.}.
+Secondly, the concavity of the Augustin auxiliary function for the sandwiched version follows from an interpolation type inequality: the log-convexity of the map

-where $\mathcal{H}$ is a Hilbert space, $\mathcal{S(H)}$ denotes the set of density operators on $\mathcal{H}$, and $\mathcal{B(H)}$ means the set of bounded operators on $\mathcal{H}$.
-The infimum in Eq.~\eqref{eq:augmented2} is no longer taken over all density operators in a subalgebra $\mathcal{N}$ as in Eq.~\eqref{eq:augmented} but over all tensor-product states.
-This interpolation inequality \eqref{eq:augmented2} is shown in Theorem~\ref{theo:concave_*}.
+Here the infimum is no longer taken over all density operators in a subalgebra $\mathcal{N}$ as in Eq.~\eqref{eq:augmented} but over all tensor-product states.
+This interpolation type inequality, i.e.~the log-convexity given in \eqref{eq:augmented2}, is shown in Theorem~\ref{theo:concave_*}.